ChocoJaYY/gemini-webui-media-generation-agent-skill/README.md

 ## What is this?

 **Gemini Web Controller** is a [Hermes Agent](https://github.com/NousResearch/hermes-agent) Skill that gives your AI agent complete control over the [Google Gemini](https://gemini.google.com/app) web interface through browser automation.
+Exclusively for people who dont like to pay for API and leverage the use of Google AI Plus, Pto and Ultra.

 Point your agent at a creative task — generate images, create videos, compose music, or run deep research — and this skill handles the entire workflow: model selection, tool activation, style picking, prompt entry, waiting for generation, downloading the media, and sharing it back via a temporary URL.